 COME PLAY WITH ME (1977)

 David Sullivan’s (The New Blue) Exciting Cinema was ostensibly created as another platform in which to promote Mary Millington's appearance in COME PLAY WITH ME.
-This latter issue - from February 1978 - shows Mary posing next to her Mercedes-Benz.
+This issue - from February 1978 - shows Mary posing next to her Mercedes-Benz.

-Latterly Mary suffered from depression, kleptomania and cocaine abuse, becoming increasingly isolated and frazzled following the death of her mother in 1976.
-After this event, Millington's bizarre level of morbidity included taking a Mortician course, and she even considered opening a funeral home.
+Latterly Mary suffered from depression, kleptomania and cocaine abuse, becoming increasingly frazzled following the death of her mother in 1976.
+After this, Millington's bizarre level of morbidity included taking a Mortician course, and she even considered opening a funeral home.
 Mary was also a long-standing campaigner against censorship, having a disregard for authority that was fueled by repeated raids of her sex shop by the Obscene Publications Squad, and pressure from the Inland Revenue.
 Even an amateur psychologist can see the cracks: rejected by her father at birth, and with such a gulf between the public and real Mary, the need for value to offset her emptiness was recognised by money (she once proclaimed that cashing up at her sex shops was more gratifying than any carnal activity).
 As Julian Upton states in Fallen Stars: Tragic Lives and Lost Careers, Millington's films "...will never stand up, but her life story is a cautionary tale with a timeless significance."

 The cover to Odeon's 2010 DVD.
 The disc also includes a 1975 8mm short made by George Harrison Marks and featuring Mary Millington - SEX IS MY BUSINESS - and publicist John M. East's dubious 1980 documentary MARY MILLINGTON'S TRUE BLUE CONFESSIONS.